badiaamakhlouf/DS_ML_InterviewBank/pages/machine_learning_fundamentals.md

 - Effectively manages the balance between accuracy and speed, making it a popular choice for training deep learning models.

 ### Q42- What is the difference between stochastic gradient descent (SGD) and gradient descent (GD)?
-- **Batch Size:**
-  - SGD processes one data point or a small subset at a time.
-  - While, GD uses the entire dataset.
+- **Batch Size:** SGD processes one data point or a small subset at a time.
+While, GD uses the entire dataset.
-- **Efficiency:**
-   - SGD is faster for large datasets because it uses only sinle point or mini-batch
-   - While GD can be slower and more memory-intensive as it requires the whole dataset.
+- **Efficiency:** SGD is faster for large datasets because it uses only sinle point or mini-batch.
+While, GD can be slower and more memory-intensive as it requires the whole dataset.
-- **Convergence:**
-  - SGD may have more fluctuations due to the randomness coming from using individual data points or mini-batches
-  - While GD converges more smoothly as it considers the entire dataset for each update.
+- **Convergence:** SGD may have more fluctuations due to the randomness coming from using individual data points or mini-batches.
+While, GD converges more smoothly as it considers the entire dataset for each update.
-- **Stability:**
-  - GD provides more stable updates,
-  - While SGD can be more erratic due to the noisy updates from individual data points.
+- **Stability:** GD provides more stable updates.
+While, SGD can be more erratic due to the noisy updates from individual data points.
-- **Hyperparameter Tuning:**
-  - SGD requires more careful tuning of the learning rate and other hyperparameters  due to its sensitivity to noise.
-  - While GD is less sensitive to learning rate choices since it uses the entire dataset consistently.
+- **Hyperparameter Tuning:** SGD requires more careful tuning of the learning rate and other hyperparameters  due to its sensitivity to noise.
+While, GD is less sensitive to learning rate choices since it uses the entire dataset consistently.